alba1735/tRNAgraph/docs/roadmap.md

 - **tqdm**: implement this for progress updates.
 - **Unit Tests**: Expand unit tests to cover more functions and edge cases.
 - **dir Structure**: Standardize directory structure creation across all modules for consistency and update readme/docs accordingly.
+- **heatmap.csv**: Redirect these to the results directory instead of graph directory.
+- **validate if warnings in adataGraph are critical**: Currently suppressed, need to ensure they are not hiding important issues.